-Mining operations to extract Attapulgite clay commenced at Lake Nerramyne in 1978.
-The Attapulgite mining tenements collectively cover approximately 2681.67ha in total.
-The Lake Nerramyne tenements contain the largest known deposit of Attapulgite in Australia that is of premium quality with exceptional absorption and adsorption capabilities.
-The regional location of the Lake Nerramyne project is displayed in Figure 1.
+Mining operations to extract Attapulgite commenced at Lake Nerramyne in 1978.
+The Attapulgite mining tenements collectively cover approximately 2681ha in total with an Inferred Resource of approximately 23.4 million tonnes.
+The Attapulgite mining tenements contain the largest known deposit of Attapulgite in Australia that is of premium quality with exceptional absorption and adsorption capabilities.
 Mining at Lake Nerramyne occurs on a campaign basis every 2 to 3 years.
+HRS had commenced mining campaign in 2019 in late spring/early summer which is still ongoing in 2021 to extract around 80,000 BCM of Attapulgite.